Brändö: Demographics

 In 2020, 8.9% of the population of Brändö was under the age of 15, 58.1% were aged 15 to 64, and 33.0% were over the age of 65.
 The average age was 52.2, over the national average of 43.4 and regional average of 43.8.
 Speakers of Swedish made up 71.7% of the population and speakers of Finnish made up 18.9%, while the share of speakers of foreign languages was 9.4%.
 Foreign nationals made up 9.8% of the total population.
 Brändö has no urban areas.

 The chart below, describing the development of the total population of Brändö from 1975 to 2020, encompasses the municipality's area as of 2021.

+Håkan Skogsjö has documented the permanently residing population of Brändö from the 17th century to the present, covering the history of the municipality as a whole, its individual hamlets, down to each original farmstead and the families who lived there.

 Economy

 In 2018, 20.9% of the workforce of Brändö worked in primary production (agriculture, forestry and fishing), 11.5% in secondary production (e.g. manufacturing, construction and infrastructure), and 58.8% in services.
 In 2019, the unemployment rate was 1.0%, and the share of pensioners in the population was 36.2%.

 The five largest employers in Brändö in 2019 were as follows: